SCAILE-it/GTM-Documentation/mvp-version/CONTEXTS/SPRINT.md

 ```

 **Sid - ADK BQ Connection + Tool Integration API Endpoints**
-- Configure ADK agents for BigQuery access
+- Improve ADK agents for BigQuery access
-- Facilitate Tool Integrations Microservices setup
+- Help Anton with Tool Integrations Microservices setup and Deployment
 - Add comprehensive error handling

 #### Day 4: Integration UI & Advanced Features

 **Anton - Microservices to Trigger data loading to BigQuery from UI**
-- Implement Tool Integration API Microservices for each of the 3 tools so that the FE can actually call these APIs to store the data in the BQ dataset per tenant
+- Finish and deploy the Tool Integration API Microservices for each of the 3 tools so that the FE can actually call these APIs from the deployed cloud Endpoints to trigger the data loading process and storage in the BQ dataset per tenant

 **Yatharth - Integration UI & Dashboard**
 - Build integration setup screens
+- Utilise the Tool Integration API Endpoints to trigger the data loading process and storage in the BQ dataset per tenant
+- Show feedback to the user on the status of the data loading process

 **Sid - CI/CD & Monitoring**
-- Set up basic monitoring
+- Set up Preliminary monitoring
-- Setup basic CI/CD pipeline
+- Setup Preliminary CI/CD pipeline

 ### Phase 3: Polish & Demo Preparation (Day 5)